microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

   ![Sensitivity Labels Overview in Microsoft Purview](./assets/sensitivity-labels-overview.png)
 - Define Auto-labeling policies as required by your organization.
 - Define Trainable Classifiers and Sensitive Information Types as applicable.
-- Enable the option to 'Extend Sensitivity Labels to the Purview Data Map'.
-New scans and supported data sources can now be labelled (automatically) with the sensitivity label.
+- Enable the option to 'Extend Sensitivity Labels to the Purview Data Map'.</br>
+    - New scans and supported data sources can now be labelled (automatically) with the sensitivity label.

 ---